A-Z of Student Services

 Both facilities are your “home away from home.”
 You will find dining locations, lounges, a theater, conference and meeting rooms.

-Additionally, the Midtown Student Center (SC) houses the bookstore, game room, Campus Ministries, Career Development Center, Counseling Center, Mail Services, the Center for Student Involvement (CSI) and the Substance Abuse Prevention office.
-The Student Government Association, student newspaper, radio station, Program Activities Council, Greek Council and Student Veterans Association are also located in this building.
+Additionally, the Midtown Student Center (SC) houses the bookstore, Center for Student Involvement (CSI), Counseling Center, Game Room, Judicial Affairs, Mail Services, Intercultural Center, and the Substance Abuse Prevention office.
+The Student Government Association, student newspaper, radio station, Program Activities Council, Greek Council, and Student Veterans Association are also located in this building.

 Cable Channel WCSU-TV